aws/aws-xray-sdk-java/README.md

 ```
 Note that in the closure-based example above, exceptions are intercepted automatically.

+## Integration with ServiceLens

+As of version 2.4.0, the X-Ray SDK for Java is integrated with [CloudWatch ServiceLens](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ServiceLens.html).
+This allows you to use a wide range of new observability features which connect your traces, logs, and metrics in one place.

+### Trace ID Injection into Logs

+You can automatically inject your current Trace ID into logging statements if you use the Log4J or SLF4J logging frontends.
+To learn more and enable this feature on your instrumented project, see the [developer guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java-configuration.html#xray-sdk-java-configuration-logging).

+### Vended Segment-Level Metrics

+The X-Ray SDK can now automatically vend metrics that aggregate information about the segments your application sends as a custom CloudWatch metric.
+To learn more and enable this feature on your instrumented project, see the [developer guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java-monitoring.html#xray-sdk-java-monitoring-enable).

+### Log Group Correlation

+If you are working in an environment with a supported plugin enabled and you use CloudWatch logs, the X-Ray SDK will automatically record the log group(s) you are using in that environment in the segment document.
+To learn more and see which plugins are supported, see the [developer guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java-configuration.html#xray-sdk-java-configuration-plugins).

 ## Building From Source

 Once you check out the code from GitHub, you can build it using Maven.
 To disable the GPG-signing in the build, use: